A perfect accompaniment to your curries, full of flavour and really simple. This Pilau Rice is a must for a curry night!

 So, when I mostly can’t even tell you what day it is, you can imagine just how hard it is for me to keep the dressage test in my head!
 But I have to try and at the same time, I might as well be providing a little light entertainment for the neighbourhood as they watch me doing my strange horse dance around the house!

-I made a curry this week as you know, but if you didn’t, check out the recipe here.
+I made a curry this week as you know, but if you didn’t, you can find the Chicken Korma here.
 You have to have rice with a curry, right?
 But why settle for plain, boring old boiled rice.
 Rice doesn’t need to be boring, it’s simply begging for extra flavour and you literally have so many options!

 Here is the perfect partner to my “fakeout” Korma curry (that’s when I pretend I’ve ordered in but have actually cooked it at home!).

 Slightly spicy and oh, so, yellow, It’s like eating a big bowl of the sun, which has been missing for what feels like a lifetime now!
 This is guaranteed to brighten up your plate whatever you choose to serve it with.